brettz9/webappfind/README.md

 readily detectable by other desktop apps which may wish to check it as well (or to be opened in WebAppFind itself) (and demo it with Greasemonkey editing once done).
+1. Allow a command-line "prompt" fundamental mode: will allow the user to determine mode at run-time (Firefox (or other opening app) can provide a prompt to the user to ask which mode to use before opening the file in that chosen mode).
+Modify filetypes.json to support optional default mode or suggested modes (though Firefox should not prevent other modes from being used since the whole idea is that the user controls the mode under which they wish to open the file).
+1. Allow a command-line "any" mode to let the web app choose the mode.
+1. Provide meta-data in filetypes.json to cause the web app to be passed awareness of the desire by the user to be prompted for the selection of specific *custom* mode, along with an optional default custom mode and suggested custom modes along with any explicitly passed.
+Thus, an app might use this information to ask on WebAppFind invocation, "Do you wish to view this file or view its source?".

 # Possible future todos